-College fees are made up of several elements: tuition fees, college administration fees, awarding body registration fees, examination or certification fees and other course related costs.
+College fees are made up of several elements: tuition fees, awarding body registration fees, examination or certification fees and other course related costs.
 In addition, certain courses may require learners to purchase special equipment, kits, trips and materials.

-Learners may apply to Financial Support / Discretionary Learner Support (DLS) to ask for support with costs such as books, equipment, childcare costs but not course fees.
-Click Here for Financial Support Information
+Learners may apply for Financial Support to ask for help with costs such as books, equipment, childcare costs but not course fees.
+Click here for Financial Support Information.

 - Pay all the fees

-- Ppay part of the fees themselves and apply for an Advanced Learning Loan for the remainder
+- Pay part of the fees themselves and apply for an Advanced Learning Loan for the remainder

 - Apply for an Advanced Learning Loan to cover all of the fees